Summarize this article with:

 Simplifying Access with Eden AI

-Eden AI offers a unified platform that allows seamless interaction with both LLaMA 3.1 and LLaMA 3.2 into their workflows with a single API, eliminating the need for multiple keys and integrations.
+Eden AI offers a unified platform that allows seamless integration for various models into their workflows with a single API, eliminating the need for multiple keys and integrations.
 Engineering and product teams can access hundreds of AI models, manage them via an intuitive user interface, and use a Python SDK to connect custom data sources effortlessly.
 Eden AI ensures reliability with advanced performance tracking and monitoring tools, helping developers maintain quality and efficiency in their projects.

 With a developer-friendly pricing model, teams only pay for the API calls they make at the same rates as their chosen AI providers—no subscriptions or hidden fees.
 Eden AI operates on a supplier-side margin, ensuring transparent pricing without API call limits, whether it's 10 calls or 10 million.